WilliamCCHuang/graph-neural-networks/GAT/README.md

 <img src=./images/weight.png
  width=300>

- Unlike GCN, in GAT, the weights used in the weighted sum performed at the step 2 are determined by node features, as the above figure shown.
+ Unlike GCN, in GAT, the weights used in the weighted sum performed at the step 2 are determined by node features, as the above figure shown, and they are learnable.
 The weights between nodes not only have something to do with the edges but also node features, so in general, GAT has more capacity than GCN.

 ## Results